mweel1/usa_high_level/USA-Internet/index.md

 The world wide internet has become an untrustworthy service for the citizens of the United States.
 These issues range from:

 - Financial fraud
-- Mis-information
+- Misinformation
 - Election interference from foreign actors
 - Unregulated age restrictions
-- Fraudulent email addresses
+- Governments using various .org and other domain names for government businesses instead of .gov.
 - Non-revokable domains

-Additionally, we rely on corporations like Google, who is currently under an anti-trust lawsuit to protect users from content.
+Additionally, we rely on corporations like Google, who is currently under an anti-trust lawsuit to protect users from content and to make it safe by gate keeping the internet.
 The original intent of the internet was exploration, productivity and innovation.
-The vision of the United States internet is to restore this.
+The vision of the United States internet is to restore this, while making it safe.

 # United States Internet